+Sigismondi’s audacious music-video imagery has made her one of the most acclaimed directors in the field’s history.
 In 2013, her video for Justin Timberlake’s “Mirrors” swept video awards globally, including the MTV Video Music Award for Video of the Year.
-Spectacle, the first museum exhibition to celebrate the art and history of the music video, showcased Sigismondi’s enormous influence, while her video for Marilyn Manson’s “The Beautiful People” earned a permanent spot in New York’s Museum of Modern Art.
+Spectacle, the first museum exhibition to celebrate the art and history of the music video, showcased Sigismondi’s enormous influence, while two of her videos for David Bowie earned a permanent spot in New York’s Museum of Modern Art.

 In art Sigismondi presented “Pneuma,” a monumental work commissioned by Nuit Blanche Toronto, the annual all night celebration of contemporary art attended by thousands.
 As part of the exhibit, Oblivion, “Pneuma” is a site-specific film-on-water installation.
 Sigismondi performs on camera, looking to the human body as a vehicle for transformation.

 In fashion, Sigismondi collaborated with Gucci to create its Gift Giving film campaign from the 2017 Cruise Collection.
 Sigismondi re-imagines the Garden of Eden with a definitively contemporary spirit set to the hypnotic operatic track, “Il Dolce Suono,” from Donizetti’s Lucia di Lammermoor.